MMaartenvanWilligen/seleniumGridTest/README.md

 ``` command
 $ sudo sh installGeckodriver.sh
 ```
 The drivers should be on your systems path.
-Check if they are by executing the following command:
+Check if they are on by executing the following command:

 ``` command
 $ printf "%s\n" $PATH
 ```
-When they are not on the Path go to [Set path](#Set path drivers)
+If the file is not on the Path.
+Navigate to [Set path](#Set path drivers)

 #### start test
 The start.sh file initializes the selenium grid and executes the test.